ExodusMovement/schemasafe/doc/Error-handling.md

   - `error`: can be present for certain generic validation errors, e.g. failed `jsonCheck`.
   Absent for most errors, as the exact keyword which failed validation can be deduced from `keywordLocation`, and an additional error message would have just duplicated that information.

-  - `value`: the _unvalidated_ data value that caused the error.
-Enabled only when `reflectErrorsValue` is set to true.
-Use with care.

 This naming is designed to be compatible with [upstream spec conventions](https://json-schema.org/draft/2019-09/json-schema-core.html#rfc.section.10.4.2)